 Yes, the SMART program is quite different from the previous solar programs in the Commonwealth.
 The old programs, SREC I and SREC II, involved homeowners receiving - and reselling - energy credits based on their solar energy production.

-For every megawatt-hour of solar energy produced, homeowners would receive one SREC.
+One SREC is generated for every megawatt hour (1,000 kWh) of electricity your solar system generates.
 These SRECs could then be sold to utilities in order for them to meet their renewable portfolio standards.
 SRECs are traded on a market, so their value varies based on market conditions.
 This volatile pricing made it difficult for homeowners to determine how much savings they would really get from their system.

 The SMART program was designed to eliminate the unpredictability of the SREC market while still paying solar customers for the clean energy they produce.
 When you enter the SMART program, any renewable energy credits your solar panels produce will automatically go to the utility.
 The utility pays you back for these credits through the additional kWh SMART payment.

 Programs like Massachusetts’ SMART program could begin popping up in other states throughout the US, as governments look for fair ways to compensate solar homeowners.

 The SMART Program is an excellent way for homeowners to save extra money on their electricity bills.
 Plus, it eliminates the mystery that comes with the volatile market of SRECs while still giving homeowners credit for the clean energy they produce.